 - You don’t need to worry about recording within separate 200 m transect sections.
 You will be using the app to record the approximate position of the birds and mammals that you observe, and we can work out what section they were in afterwards.

-- You can only record 23 species of birds using the Mammal Mapper app.
-However, these are likely to cover many of the birds that you will encounter in upland habitats.
+- You can only record 23 species of birds using the Mammal Mapper app, though you can record more bird species if using a paper form.
+However, these 23 species are likely to cover many of the birds that you will encounter in upland habitats.
 The similarities in method to BBS will make it easier to compare and combine data from these two surveys.
 This will make the data from Mountain Hare Square Surveys more useful, by enabling BTO to draw on more information to understand the factors affecting upland birds.

 Recording on your smartphone

 On some smart phones, default battery settings can cause GPS to turn off when the phone’s screen is off.
 This can result in the app failing to correctly draw your route during a survey.
 You should be able to fix this in the Maintenance/Battery section of your phone’s Settings.
 Possible fixes include disabling battery-saving mode, or removing Mammal Mapper from the list apps are prevented from using your battery while you are “not using them”.
 With any of these measures, you may choose to leave these settings on your phone between surveys, or to employ them just for the duration of the survey (in which case remember to do them again when you carry out your next survey).